FAQ Listing Mina

 Is there an account creation fee?

 Yes, Mina Protocol charges a fee of 1 MINA when you create a new account.
-This fee helps protect the network from denial of service-type attacks and the amount may be reduced over time.
+This fee helps protect the network from denial of service-type attacks.
+Over time, this fee can change.

 What is the maximum size of the mempool?
 How do we work around this?

 The max mempool size is 3,000.
-Once it hits that size, transactions with the lowest fees are discarded.
+After it hits that size, transactions with the lowest fees are discarded.

-We recommend setting your fee to an amount higher than 0.001 MINA, which is the current average fee for transactions in the pool.
+Set your fee to an amount higher than 0.001 MINA, the current average fee for transactions in the pool.

-You can view the fees for pending transactions here and adjust your fees accordingly: https://minaexplorer.com/pending-transactions.
+You can view the fees for pending transactions and adjust your fees accordingly: https://minaexplorer.com/pending-transactions.

 Why do some users appear to have lost their funds when sending to exchanges?

-While Mina and its SDKs do support the memo field when sending a transaction, we strongly recommend that you do NOT require a memo for deposits to prevent this issue for your exchange.
+While Mina and its SDKs do support the memo field when sending a transaction, the recommended best practice is do NOT require a memo for deposits.

 If the user does not include this unique memo when sending their deposit, the receiving exchange may not be able to associate the deposit properly with the user's exchange account.